The educational opportunities are endless.

 Short-term workforce training, also referred to as continuing education, includes a variety of training opportunities that often lead to a certificate or state licensure.
 These courses tend to provide practical as opposed to academic instruction and are ideal for those who want to hit the job market as soon as possible.
 People going into fields like cosmetology and culinary arts, as well as those interested in hands-on jobs like construction and welding, can easily find training opportunities in those areas.

 Short-term workforce training results in either certificates or continuing education units (CEUs).
 One CEU is equal to 10 hours of participation in an accredited course.
 Many professionals, such as real estate agents, lawyers, engineers, nurses, financial advisors and CPAs are required to attain a certain number of CEUs each year to maintain their certificates and licenses to practice.
 The specific amount needed varies by profession and state.
+Get job‐ready in weeks.
+To find the college nearest you, please search by interest area at the bottom of this page, or click here.

 Certificate programs are one major type of short-term workforce training.
 They are non-degree programs with the goal of providing specific licenses or certificates needed to begin (or continue) working in a specific field.
 Nurses, plumbers, building and road inspectors, as well as EMTs, all require these types of licenses.
 Many careers involving the operation of specific machinery also require certain kinds of licenses that can be obtained through a community college.